From King Tut to the Mysterious Undecorated Tombs of Ancient Egypt

 In fact, Reeves discovered that many of the artifacts buried with King Tut for his journey into the afterlife were never intended for him.

-It is likely that the king’s unexpected demise forced the royal court to repurpose leftover burial items intended for Queen Neferiti and others.
-Neferiti was the wife of Pharaoh Akhenaten, Tutankhamen’s father.
+It is likely that the king’s unexpected demise forced the royal court to repurpose leftover burial items intended for Queen Nefertiti and others.
+Nefertiti was the wife of Pharaoh Akhenaten, Tutankhamen’s father.

 “It raises anew the suspicions that I have held for some time, that there is still much to play for in the Valley of the Kings,” Reeves said.